Greek Island Hopping

 Our bed in Mycocoon Hostel

-The view was also pretty decent for a hostel and blocked out the wind.
-It turns out the island is insanely windy!
+The view was pretty decent for a hostel, and it blocked out the wind.
+It turns out the island is remarkably windy!
 So, for the best beaches, visit the southern ones.
-The wind is one of the reasons the town was built the way it was – to stop the wind cutting down the streets and it works a treat!
+The wind is one of the reasons the town was built the way it was – to stop the wind cutting down the streets, and it works a treat!
 The other reason was pirates.
-It’s a labyrinth of tiny streets that helped defend the island against pirates because they couldn’t find their way around.
-You’ll find two beaches in Ornos, only a few hundred metres from one another, but with completely different environments.
-The southern one is full of restaurants, sun lounges and superyachts and the northerner one is full of wind surfers.
+It’s a labyrinth of tiny streets that helped defend the island against pirates, who couldn’t find their way around.
+Youโ€™ll find two beaches in Ornos, only a few hundred metres from one another, but with entirely different environments.
+The southern one is full of restaurants, sun lounges and superyachts, and the northern one is full of windsurfers.

 20200907 Mykonos Santorini 049